 General Dutch cycling rules

-The rules of the road in the Netherlands are easy to learn.
+The prejudice that those using pedal power have priority is not true.
+There are several rules that cyclists in the Netherlands must abide by.
+Luckily, the rules of the road are easy to learn.
 There are general cycling rules, legal rules for your lights, priority rules, and important road signs for cyclists.
 Let's start with the general rules.
 It's wise to read these before you step on your bicycle.

 - If there's a bike lane, always use it.